pjastam/shiny-speedskating/README.md

 Now go to your webbrowser and enter http://127.0.0.1/, http://localhost or the IP address of your VPS to verify that the Shiny app is running.

-You can run the container at other ports.
-It can happen that there is some service running at PORT 80, as Apache or Nginx.
-To run the app at PORT 3838 for example, you can use:
+You can run the container on other ports.
+It can happen that there is some service running on port 80, as Apache or Nginx.
+To run the app on port 3838 for example, you can use:

 ``` r
 docker run --rm -p 3838:3838 pjastam/shiny-speedskating